builders-blueprint-series/from-coder-to-engineer/body/chapter-11.md

             - Objects should self-validate
             - Objects should be aware their state at all times
-            - Fewer state options translates to less tests and less bugs
+            - Fewer state options translates to fewer tests and bugs

     - Non-centralized creation

-        1. Object change cascades throughout application
+        1. Object changes cascade throughout application

             - Note: What is Shotgun Surgery
             - Listing Customer has property added to it